BraydenKO/Jastrow-Klein-Dicts/README.md

 **See the lexicon [here](https://braydenko.github.io/Jastrow-Klein-Dicts/)**

+This code in this repository was used to help generate this dictionary.
+Mind, however,that simply running these scripts will not create the same dictionary as some manual work went into its development.

 ### Dictionaries used:
 - Jastrow, M. Dictionary of the Targumim, Talmud Bavli, Talmud Yerushalmi and Midrashic literature.
   - [Public Domain](https://en.wikipedia.org/wiki/Public_domain)